 Ants are mysterious pests.
 It is easy to understand why so many Illinois homeowners get frustrated by them.
 They can come out of nowhere, mobilize in a matter of minutes, and keep coming no matter what you throw at them.
 Let's take a look at some of the things homeowners try that should get rid of ants but end up falling short.

-Ant Bait — You would think that this would be the perfect solution—and it actually is.
+You would think that this would be the perfect solution, and it is.
 Professionals use bait to solve ant problems all the time.
 The problem is, it isn't a simple matter of selecting a bait, setting some traps, and calling it a day.
 When homeowners attempt to get rid of ants with bait, it often leads to frustration.

 There are three ways ants can be a threat.
 They can spread harmful bacteria around, they can sting, and they can damage the wood inside a home.
-All ants are able to do the first, but only a handful are known for spreading bacteria.
-Top of the list is pharaoh ants, which commonly spread salmonella, staphylococcus, clostridium and streptococcus.
+All ants can do the first, but only a handful are known for spreading bacteria.
+Top of the list is pharaoh ants, which commonly spread salmonella, staphylococcus, clostridium, and streptococcus.
 The ants that sting us are fire ants and, for some people, a sting from a fire ant can cause a serious allergic reaction.
 The ants that damage the wood inside homes are called carpenter ants.
 All ants can be a threat.
-That is why it is important that you don't fight ants alone.
+That is you mustn't fight ants alone.
 When you invest in professional ant control, you get real results.

 What You Can Do About Ants